Gears and technology representing engineering

 • Brainstorm solutions and select the best to pursue.

-• Prototype the solution and make a plan for ongoing iteration.
+• Develop a plan for testing and iteration.

 Mentoring